cjteeter/cjteeter.github.io/writing_portfolio.md

 (Beyond the Box Score; January 15, 2014)

-Those articles are a selection of my work, but I have re-posted everything from the sites at which I contributed to this site.
-You can find links on the [archive page](/archive/) or at my <a href = "https://christopherteeter.wordpress.com/" target = "_blank"> previous website</a>, which has a complete pre-2017 archive.
+Those articles are a selection of my work.
+Everything else can be found on the [archive page](/archive/) of this site or at my <a href = "https://christopherteeter.wordpress.com/" target = "_blank"> previous website</a>, which has a complete pre-2017 archive.

 Feel free to contact me with any comments or questions.